fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork7.md

 ```
 [g73x595@csci112 wed]$ ./exe
 Enter the grade you got: 5
-You earned an unknown number of points in the class.
+You had an unknown number of points in the class.
 [g73x595@csci112 wed]$ ./exe
 Enter the grade you got: A
 You had 93 or above points in the class.